-Download the exclusive slide show detailing a 35-year study.
+Download the exclusive report detailing a 35-year study.

 Earlier this year, researchers at Penn State University completed an independent study focusing on the long-term investment performance of gold bullion and U.S. rare coins.
 The findings may surprise you — and they are detailed in the Blanchard-exclusive slide show available for free download below.

 Here are key takeaways from the study: